GoodCod3/cybertron-framework/README.md

 * **get_id**: Like the previous case, we must return a string with the pipeline ID, it must match the same one we used in the Input.

-* **set_mapper_manager**: In some cases we want to rename fields, for example, a field that has a name in our data source from step 1 we want to rename it in the output data source.
-Here we indicate the class of our mapper that will have the rules and mappings of the input names with the output names.

 * **transform**: This is where we will have the logic to transform each data.
 In the `data` parameter of the method we will have all the information that the Input downloaded and we can modify it or return it as is.

 	```python